phillc73/backblazer/README.md

 library("backblazer")
 ```

 Or the development version from GitHub if you prefer
+(identical to the GitLab development version)

 ```r
 # install.packages("devtools")